-Diversity alone does not ensure successful deployment of DDMD for design purposes.
-Imagine a case where a 50k-size dataset with perfect uniformity has been prepared, yet the region of design interest happens to include few samples.
-In such a scenario, \textit{artificial data bias is rather desirable} to invest more resources in the region of central interest, which can be declared by users.
-The scope of this work is dedicated to \textit{pointwise} quality, where the task-related ``value" of each observation is modeled based on a score function.
-It can be a function of properties (e.g., stiffness anisotropy), shape (e.g., boundary smoothness), or even both (stiffness-to-mass ratio).
-With a proper formulation and scaling, the quality function can join t-METASET as a secondary supervisor.
-We present two examples, each of which involves either (\textit{i}) only property (Section~\ref{Scenario II-1}) or (\textit{ii}) both shape and property (Section~\ref{Scenario II-2}), respectively.
-All the results in this subsection assumes the maximum cardinality is fixed as $|\bigcup_{l=1}^{i_{max}} \mathcal{B}^{(l)}|=3,000$.
+Regarding task-aware acquisition of datasets, the scope of this work is dedicated to \textit{pointwise} quality, where the task-related ``value” of each observation is modeled based on a score function.
+It can be a function of properties (e.g., stiffness anisotropy), shape (e.g., boundary smoothness), or both (stiffness-to-mass ratio).
+With proper formulation and scaling, the quality function can be included in t-METASET as a secondary sampling criterion.
+We present two examples, each of which involves either (i) only property (Section~\ref{Scenario II-1}) or (ii) both shape and property (Section~\ref{Scenario II-2}).
+All the results in this subsection assume the maximum cardinality is fixed as $|\bigcup_{t=1}^{t_{max}} \mathcal{B}^{(t)}|=3,000$.